anthonyho/arrayAnalysisTools/README.md

 arrayAnalysisTools
 ==========

-Python/Bash/MATLAB tools for analysis of high-throughput biochemical data from array experiments
+Python/Bash/MATLAB tools for analysis of high-throughput biochemical data from array experiments.